alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

    - Nobody wants to hear you read your `for` loop out loud.
 - Keep one driver throughout.
 However, every member of the group will speak, one by one.
 - Each team member selects one feature, one file, or one interesting function and presents on it.
-  - Briefly remind the audience how the feature looks in the app.
+  - Briefly remind the audience how the feature/functionality you're describing looks in the app.
   - Show the code and describe in general terms why it's interesting.
   - What problems did you run into?
   - What did you learn?
   - What advice do you have for anybody else facing this task?

-### Conclusion
+### Conclusion (~2 minutes)
+- One by one, remind the audience who you are.
+- Maybe give the audience a quick:
   - What did you like about working with this group?
--
+  - or What did you learn?

-### Questions (~3 minutes)
+### Questions (~2 minutes)
 - Prepare for:
   - If you had one more week, what would you have added?
   - What was the most interesting bug you ran into?